Life Insurance for Quadriplegics.

 There are many different reasons why a life insurance company is going to “care” if an individual has been diagnosed with Quadriplegia.
-Reasons such as, it’s affect on one’s ability to perform daily tasks, such as caring for oneself as well as working a full time job in addition to many of the potential medical complications that can occur weeks, months or even years after one loses their ability to move.
+Reasons such as, it affects on one’s ability to perform daily tasks, such as caring for oneself as well as working a full-time job in addition to many of the potential medical complications that can occur weeks, months or even years after one loses their ability to move.

 This is why…